Three Decades of God’s Faithfulness from Generation to Generation

 Honouring Real Life Heroes in The Faith

 The worship service culminated with the honoring of the real-life heroes in the faith–members of the mission teams who took part in building God’s kingdom by planting churches in the provinces all over Luzon, Visayas and Mindanao.
 At the end of the honoring ceremony, a standing ovation was given to some of the original 28 disciples from the United States who left the American dream 30 years ago to plant the church in Manila.
 Most of them flew from the United States to attend this joyful occasion.
 30 church plantings in 30 years.
-The best is yet to come
+The best is yet to come!

 Generation to Generation Concert and In Hymn Album Launch

-As part of its 30thanniversary celebration, ICOC Philippines held a concert and ‘In Hymn’ album launch in the afternoon of July 7, 2019 also at the SMX Mall of Asia Arena.
+As part of its 30th anniversary celebration, ICOC Philippines held a concert and ‘In Hymn’ album launch in the afternoon of July 7, 2019 also at the SMX Mall of Asia Arena.
 The concert showcased variety of talents from the Filipino disciples ranging from singing to dancing to acting to songwriting and to playing the instruments.
 It was a melting pot of multi-talented individuals with a common goal of giving glory to God through their talents.
 One of the audiences, a teen best friend of a teen from Quezon City sector, commented that she really appreciated the songs and the concert in general because it was closer and more relatable to the younger generation.
 It presented a different way of preaching which impacted her life.

 From the majestic and powerful opening salvo “Hallelujah” down to the closing upbeat yet endearing song “I’ll Bring You Home,” each song has a story to tell and each story points to a single direction–to God.
 The song was sang by Retrospect and In Hymn band member Teejay Bagasbas and Marky, a six-year-old Kingdom kid.
 Teejay wrote it together with her son Joziah, who got baptized into Christ a day before the anniversary service and concert.
-The choir rendition of “Sayo Buhay Ko” [My life is yours] was also inspiring as it was written by a young married disciple from ICOC Dagupan who wrote the song after being moved by a sister who, despite having cancer, continued to serve and give her heart in the worship ministry.
+The choir rendition of 'Sayo Buhay Ko' [My Life is Yours] was also inspiring as it was written by a young married disciple from ICOC Dagupan who wrote the song after being moved by a sister who, despite having cancer, continued to serve and give her heart in the worship ministry.
 The sister who had cancer died faithful to her calling.
 Meanwhile, the dance performances of the D4G (short for Dance For God, which is also the official dance ministry of ICOC Philippines) brought the dance floor to a different level as each dancer gave their hearts and every move in unison to convey the important message of having God in our lives.
 When asked how they felt about their performance, one of the dancers exclaimed, “Masaya lang po.
 For God, sulit lahat ng training at pagod.”
 [We’re just happy.
 For God, it was worth the training and the effort.]
-Apparently, the D4G dancers started practicing for the anniversary concert since beginning of the year.
-Tyrone Ty and the rest of the In Hymn Band, the choir, and the voice talents for spoken words, were also commendable in their performances as each one gave their best during the concert.
+The D4G dancers started practicing for the anniversary concert since beginning of the year.
+Tyrone Ty and the rest of the In Hymn band, the choir, and the voice talents for spoken words, were also commendable in their performances as each one gave their best during the concert.
 In general, more than entertaining, the concert/album launch was heartwarming and inspiring.
 Something that is worth venturing into every now and then as it invigorates the soul.

 Click video link below for the event summary video: